3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 # Part I: 3MF Documents

 # Chapter 1.
 Overview of Additions
 This document describes new elements, each of which is OPTIONAL for producers, but core features with some exceptions (see below, various types of 3d volumetric data types) MUST be supported by consumers that specify support for this volumetric extension of 3MF.
-Not all types of volumetric information make sense for all printing technologies and consumers may choose to ignore color, composite materials, or properties that do not match their hardware.
+Not all types of volumetric information make sense for all printing technologies and consumers may choose to ignore color, composite materials, or other properties that do not match their hardware.
 The proposed extensions enable the embedding of volumetric data within 3MF files.
 This will enable the representation of objects that are characterized by variable material properties throughout their volume, like opacity, color, strength etc.

 Addition:
 - explain how surface/volume properties work together
 - Proposed language for volumetric / surface property language: (from Alan)

-    Volumetric content always clipped to mesh surface.
-Surface properties are as thin as possible to achieve the affect (printer dependent).
+Volumetric content is always clipped to surface of the mesh that embedds it.
+If a property defined at the surface of an object conflicts with the property defined by this extension within the object, a surface layer should be defined as thin as possible to achieve the surface property.
+Outside this thin surface region, the volumetric property should be applied everywhere within the object.

-- Unspecified surface properties come from the volumetric material.
+The properties at surface regions that are not explicitly specified, are given by the volumetric properties.

 # Part I: 3MF Documents